teamg4it/g4it/services/documentation/content/2-functional-documentation/use_cases/uc_digital_services/uc3_add_visualize_equipments/uc3_add_visualize_noncloud-servers/add_visualize_nonCloud_servers_via_forms.md

 ---
 title: "2.3.3.1.
-Add Non-Cloud Servers using the form"
+Add Private Infrastructures using the form"
-description: "This use case describes how to add Non-Cloud Server equipments to a digital service using the form"
+description: "This use case describes how to add Private Infrastructures equipments to a digital service using the form"
 weight: 20
 mermaid: true
 ---